JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 ## Creating the world
 To get started we need a type hierarchy.
 In order to be able to extend this model in later labs we will create an `AbstractAgent` that acts as the root of our tree.
-All animals and plants will be subtypes of `AbstractAgent`.
+All animals and plants will be subtypes of `AbstractAgent` (it is a good convention to start the name of an abstract type with `Abstract...`).
 There are different kinds of animals and plants so it makes sense to create an `AbstractAnimal` type which will be the supertype of all animals.
 The same is true for `AbstractPlant`s: